Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 ## Known Issues

-This version does not currently support custom views and completions.
+This version does not currently support custom automatic completions for xml attributes and lua functions.

 ## Release Notes

-### 0.0.1
+### 1.0.0

 The version released for testing.

 ## For more information